 Portsmouth 5 Nov 1812 Will sail tomorrow with the Portugal convoy.

-Portsmouth 8 Nov 1812 Sailed with the Lisbon convoy, which included a number of transports with datachments of the infantry and guards.
+Portsmouth 8 Nov 1812 departed with the Lisbon convoy, which included a number of transports with datachments of the infantry and guards.

 Portsmouth 9 Aug 1813 Passed with a homeward bound convoy from the East Indies.